ngito/conversation-bilingual/README.md

 1. Select **Everything (Intents, Entities, and Dialog)** and then click **Import**.
 The car dashboard workspace is created.

+### Creating BRANCH table in Db2 Warehouse on Cloud

+1. Provision Db2 Warehouse on Cloud from Bluemix

+1. Create table from data/branch.sql

+1. Import data from data/branch.csv

 ### Configuring the app environment

 1. Copy the `.env.example` file to a new `.env` file.